Thorn Beta Six / AEI Saxby

 Lantern(s) acquired in April 2021.

 These two lanterns were installed alongside the Leander Architecture building on Hallsteads Close, Dove Holes, Buxton, and were photographed previously as a Survivor from the Past article.
 The condition of their columns was becoming increasingly poor, especially after one was struck by a vehicle in 2020, and so, the building's landlord decided to remove them; this taking place on Saturday, 10th April 2021.
 Thanks to a previous request that I made for these, the lanterns (and their brackets) were saved for me, and I picked them up a few days later - thank you to Leander for agreeing to my request, and for holding onto them until I could pick them up!
 No other known examples of Beta 6 lanterns exist in Derbyshire - their twin 40 Watt 2 ft (600 mm) fluorescent lamp requirement never being a popular choice for street lighting in the area.
+Rather appropriately, the Bedfordshire village of Great Barford (no relation!) retained several Beta 6 examples until the mid-2000s.
+A short road off Jordangate, in Macclesfield, Cheshire, is also home to three of these lanterns, along with a Phosware P141.

 The first column, pictured in 2017, looking rather the worst for wear.